iErik/tidder/README.md

+# Archived

+Since Reddit has made the decision to severely limit its public API, this app is no longer functional, so I'm (sadly) archiving it.

 ## Tidder
 Tidder (reddit backwards) is an open-source Reddit client built entirely with web technologies, the project is currently under beta development phase and